-Add-back of OOS municipal obligation interest (3-digit code 137)

-Interest earned from a direct obligation of a state or political subdivision other than Indiana (out of state, or OOS) is taxable by Indiana if the obligation is acquired after Dec.
+Add-back of OOS Municipal Obligation Interest (3-digit code 137) Interest earned from a direct obligation of a state or political subdivision other than Indiana (out of state, or OOS) is taxable by Indiana if the obligation is acquired after Dec.
 31, 2011.
 Interest earned from obligations held or acquired before Jan.
-1, 2012, is not subject to Indiana income tax and should not be reported as an addback.
+1, 2012, is not subject to Indiana income tax and should not be reported as an add-back.

 Note.
 Interest earned from obligations of Puerto Rico, Guam, Virgin Islands, American Samoa, or Northern Mariana is not included in federal gross income and is exempt under federal law.
 There is no add-back for interest earned on these obligations.
-For more information, see Information Bulletin #19 available at www.in.gov/dor/legal-resources/tax-library/information-bulletins/income-tax-information-bulletins/.
+For more information, see Income Tax Information Bulletin #19 available at www.in.gov/dor/files/reference/ib19.pdf.